GastonZalba/wmts-downloader/README.md

 - You can use the `limit` and `sleep` arguments to avoid overloading the target server.
 You can later rerun the script to continue from the last downloaded tile.
 - Check the console for details and the `/output` folder (the default) for the tiles

+### Example to combine tiles
+- Check [combine-ign.py](combine-ign.py) file to see an example to combine, crop and reproject the tiles using a geojson shape as reference.

 ## Limitations
 - The projection EPSG:3857 is currently the only one supported